mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 other cases, such as an :code:`echo` command to print something on the terminal.
 The :code:`@` symbol tells Make not to print the command before running it.

+Just to make things simple, let's get the name of the application from a variable.

+..  code-block:: make

+    # CHANGEME: Project name
+    NAME = "PawLIB (Static Library)"

 Next up, we define the paths important to our build.

 ..  code-block:: make

+    # CHANGEME: Set to 'lib' or 'bin'
+    BUILD_DIR = lib

     TEMP_DIR = build_temp

-    BUILD_DIR = lib
+The variable :code:`BUILD_DIR` contains the name of the subdirectory that the finished binaries will be moved to.
+This should be set to :file:`lib` for libraries, as seen here, and :file:`bin` for executables (such as seen in :file:`pawlib-tester/Makefile`).

 :file:`build_temp` is the name of the subdirectory that we'll be creating, and then running CMake from within.
 When we clean the build, this directory will be deleted.

-The variable :code:`BUILD_DIR` contains the name of the subdirectory that the finished binaries will be moved to.
-This should be set to :file:`lib` for libraries, as seen here, and :file:`bin` for executables (such as seen in :file:`pawlib-tester/Makefile`).

 Finally, we have the macro containing the first part of the command for actually invoking the CMake-generated Makefile.
 There's quite a bit more to